Alabama Alcohol Laws: Learn the Laws and Follow Them!

 A. Selling Alcohol

 Alabama has a government monopoly on the sale of wine with an alcohol content of 14% or higher.
 It also has a monopoly on the sale of all distilled spirits.
-That’s tequila, scotch, rum, vodka, bourbon, gin, etc. The state prohibits any competition in the sale of these products
+That’s whiskey, rum, vodka, bourbon, gin, etc. The state prohibits any competition in the sale of these products

 Grocery and convenience stores may sell wine with under 14% alcohol.
 They may also sell beer under 6% alcohol.